mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 There is an inherent problem with this solution though: this solution doesn't work with `Thread.sleep()` and the regular Java blocking calls - you'll have to use their suspending counterparts.
 Please find more in the [Kotlin Coroutines documentation](https://kotlinlang.org/docs/coroutines-overview.html).

+## Pushing Response During the UI Thread execution

+In the discussion of the [vaadin.com blogpost on blocking dialogs](https://vaadin.com/blog/tackling-blocking-dialogs-in-web-applications-with-vaadin), Matthias shared a very interesting solution.
+The solution is as follows: in the middle of the UI request, you can unlock Vaadin session and call `UI.push()` to send all accumulated UI changes to the client-side, causing the dialog to draw before the UI thread actually finishes.
+Now the thread is no longer the "UI thread" (since the session lock is gone), and so you are to block.
+After the blocking is done, you can reacquire the UI lock and continue execution.

+Since this solution doesn't require any specific Java features, this will work on any JVM, however there are things to look out for:

+1. You must have push enabled (obviously).
+2. You also need to run the UI code from within a `ui.accessSynchronously(() -> {})` block.
+   `ui.access()` may not work since the UI code will be executed as pendingAccessTasks as a part of this UI request.
+That's problematic, since you can't call `push()` from pendingAccessTasks since the push function itself will run pendingAccessTasks processing again, thus potentially forming an endless loop, or causing the pending tasks to reorder, or other side-effects.
+TODO rethink this.
+3. You may need to call `VaadinSession.unlock()` multiple times since the lock is reentrant and may be locked multiple times from the current thread.
+You then also need to lock the session multiple times.
+4. Final call of `VaadinSession.unlock()` also pushes the changes automatically (if `Push.AUTOMATIC`) is used.

+Beware: the http-handling thread will remain locked while waiting for the user to respond.
+If the user closes the browser, the thread may remain locked indefinitely.
+This way, you can run out of http-handling threads, thus rendering the servlet container unable to respond to requests, and to appear dead.
+You can monitor session or UI detach and interrupt the wait, or you can wait in a loop and periodically check whether the UI is still attached.

+This solution also relies on the fact that `VaadinSession.unlock()`/`ui.push()` pushes the most recent UI state immediately to the client-side, and doesn't wait until this thread progresses.
+Namely, the push() javadoc reads "If push is enabled, but the push connection is not currently open, the push will be done when the connection is established.", and that might (or might not) create a problem.

+Matthias plans to create a public GitHub project that demoes this approach in the future;
+when he does, I'll gladly add a link from this article.